 A presentation by Dr Zoë James, Associate Professor in Criminology, University of Plymouth.

-This presentation, originally part of the Edinburgh Anarchist Feminist Book Fair, recounts the harms of hate experienced by Gypsies and Travellers in the UK in contemporary society.
-In doing, it discusses how hate permeates all aspects of Gypsies’ and Travellers’ lives.
+This presentation, originally part of the Edinburgh Anarchist Feminist Book Fair, recounted the harms of hate experienced by Gypsies and Travellers in the UK in contemporary society.
+In doing, it discussed how hate permeates all aspects of Gypsies’ and Travellers’ lives.

-The presentation identifies the hate crimes, incidents, and speech that Gypsies and Travellers are subject to.
-It then goes on to explore how hate against Gypsies and Travellers occurs as discrimination, social exclusion and criminalisation and how that hate is embedded within the language and practice of neoliberal capitalism.
+The presentation identified the hate crimes, incidents, and speech that Gypsies and Travellers are subject to.
+It then went on to explore how hate against Gypsies and Travellers occurs as discrimination, social exclusion and criminalisation and how that hate is embedded within the language and practice of neoliberal capitalism.

-This event is delivered as a Zoom webinar.
-Please register your place via the above link or contact firstname.lastname@example.org for any queries.
+This event was delivered as a Zoom webinar.
+Contact email@example.com for any queries.